Independent Students' Association: Banning and re-establishment

 The NZS, which in the years 1984-1985 was in the decline, began to flourish, beginning in 1986, when a new generation of students replaced the old.
 The number of self-published magazines grew, new chapters were created, and finally, in September 1988, during the Third Meeting of NZS Delegates in Gdańsk, new leaders were elected.
 Soon afterwards, the Registration Committees were opened across the nation, and thousands of students joined the Association.

 During the round table talks, it was agreed that the NZS would be re-registered.
 However, the government did not keep this promise.
-This resulted in the creation of the National Student Strike Committee, which consisted of: Tomasz Ziemiński, Mariusz Kamiński, Przemysław Gosiewski, P. Nycz, W. Kiliński, Sławomir Skrzypek, R. Kosiorek, Grzegorz Schetyna, B. Pichur, Artur Olszewski, Igor Wójcik, P. Janiszewski, A. Jasionowski, K. Zemler, R. Bitner, A. Szczepkowski i P. Swaczyna.
+This resulted in the creation of the National Student Strike Committee, which consisted of: Tomasz Ziemiński, Mariusz Kamiński, Przemysław Gosiewski, P. Nycz, W. Kiliński, Sławomir Skrzypek, R. Kosiorek, Grzegorz Schetyna, B. Pichur, Artur Olszewski, Igor Wójcik, P. Janiszewski, A. Jasionowski, K. Zemler, R. Bitner, A. Szczepkowski and P. Swaczyna.

 As Lech Kaczyński later recalled, the Communists did not want to give up their monopoly of youth organizations.
 Most Polish colleges began a sit-in, and in Kraków, street fights erupted.
 During the historic semi-free June 1989 elections, the NZS actively helped Solidarity candidates.

 The Association was re-legalized on September 22, 1989, when Poland was already ruled by the oppositional government of Tadeusz Mazowiecki.
 In the 1990s, NZS limited its political activities, concentrating on cultural events, as well as entertainment.
 Across the years, NZS total membership has been around 180 000.
 Several of its activists are now public figures - politicians, journalists, businessmen, artists.
 Among the most prominent are Donald Tusk, Grzegorz Schetyna, Waldemar Pawlak, Cezary Grabarczyk, Bogdan Zdrojewski, Maciej Płażyński, Marek Jurek, Włodzimierz Julian Korab-Karpowicz, Jan Maria Rokita, Maciej Kuroń, Bronisław Wildstein, Marcin Meller, Paweł Piskorski, Adam Bielan, Tadeusz Nowicki.